Scud missile: Iran–Iraq War

 Iraq was the first to use ballistic missiles during the Iran–Iraq War, firing limited numbers of Frog-7 rockets at the towns of Dezful and Ahvaz.
 On 27 October 1982, Iraq launched its first Scud-Bs at Dezful killing 21 civilians and wounding 100.
 Scud strikes continued during the following years, intensifying sharply in 1985, with more than 100 missiles falling inside Iran.

-In response, the Iranians searched for a source of ballistic weapons, finally meeting success in 1985, when they obtained a small number of Scud-Bs from Libya.
+In response, the Iranians searched for a source of ballistic weapons, finally meeting success in 1985, when they obtained a small number of Scud-Bs from Libya and Syria: in addition to supplying these missiles, Syria also taught Iran the technology to produce them.
 These weapons were assigned to a special unit, the Khatam Al-Anbya force, attached to the Pasdaran.
 On 12 March, the first Iranian Scuds fell in Baghdad and Kirkuk.
 The strikes infuriated Saddam Hussein, but the Iraqi response was limited by the range of their Scuds, that could not reach Tehran.
 After a request for TR-1 Temp (SS-12 Scaleboard) missiles was refused by the Soviets, Iraq turned to developing its own long-range version of the Scud missile, that became known as the Al Hussein.
 In the meantime, both sides quickly ran out of missiles, and had to contact their international partners for resupply.
 In 1986, Iraq ordered 300 Scud-Bs from the Soviet Union, while Iran turned to North Korea for missile deliveries and for assistance in developing a domestic missile industry.

 By 1988 the fighting along the border had reached a stalemate, and both belligerents began employing terror tactics in order to break the deadlock.
 Lasting from 29 February to 20 April, this conflict became known as the war of the cities and saw an intensive use of Scud missiles in what became known as the "Scud duel".
 The first rounds were fired by Iraq, when seven Al-Husseins landed in Tehran on 29 February.
 In all, Iraq fired 189 missiles, mostly of the Al-Hussein type, of which 135 landed in Tehran, 23 in Qom, 22 in Isfahan, four in Tabriz, three in Shiraz and two in Karaj.
 During this episode, Iraq's missiles killed 2,000 Iranians, injured 6,000, and caused a quarter of Tehran's population of ten million to flee the city.
 The Iranian response included launching 75 to 77 Hwasong-5s, a North Korean Scud variant, at targets in Iraq, mostly in Baghdad.

 Prior to the 2003 invasion of Iraq, the government of Saddam Hussein had asserted that Iran fired dozens of Scud missiles at the People's Mujahedin (MKO) in Iraq in 1999 and 2001, with the MKO itself claiming that Iran fired more missiles at Iraq in 2001 than it did during the entire Iran–Iraq War.